graalvm/graalvm-jdk-downloader/README.md

 Visit https://github.com/graalvm/graalvm-jdk-downloader for more information.
 ```

-## Set Up a Download Token for GraalVM Enterprise Installations
+## Set Up a Download Token for GraalVM Enterprise Edition Installations

-A valid download token is required for GraalVM Enterprise installations.
+A valid download token is required for GraalVM Enterprise Edition installations.
 To generate a download token, run the following command in a shell.
 Note that, unlike the GraalVM JDK Downloader, this command is interactive and should not be executed as part of an automated build pipeline.
 The command will help you store the generated token in the `$HOME/.gu/config` file.